Adversarial control of synchronization in complex oscillator networks: Introduction

 While these approaches have made valuable contributions, the above challenges remain.
-To address these limitations, we explore an alternative strategy inspired by adversarial attacks from deep learning.
+To address these limitations, we explore an alternative strategy inspired by adversarial attack principles from deep learning.
 Adversarial attacks involve strategically crafted small perturbations added to inputs that can dramatically alter the outputs of deep neural network models, exploiting inherent system vulnerabilities \cite{yuan2019adversarial,hirano2020simple,hirano2020vulnerability,hirano2021universal,chakraborty2021survey,akhtar2021advances,koga2022simple}.
 This concept has recently been extended to dynamics on networks in other domains, specifically applied to voter model dynamics and prisoner's dilemma games on networks, where small strategic perturbations can significantly alter collective behaviors \cite{chiyomaru2022adversarial,chiyomaru2023mitigation,mizutaka2023crossover,takemoto2024steering,ninomiya2025mitigating}.
-We introduce this adversarial framework to synchronization control in Kuramoto oscillator networks, where the goal is to identify minimal perturbations to the networked dynamics that can disrupt or enhance synchronization by exploiting the system's intrinsic sensitivities.
+We introduce this adversarial framework to synchronization control in Kuramoto oscillator networks, where the goal is to identify small perturbations to the networked dynamics that can disrupt or enhance synchronization by exploiting the system's intrinsic sensitivities.
 This approach offers unique characteristics: requiring only weak perturbations to phases while leveraging optimization principles to achieve large-scale effects on collective behavior.
 By treating synchronization control as an adversarial problem, we introduce a novel theoretical framework that complements existing approaches and provides new insights into the fundamental mechanisms of synchronization manipulation.
+While our method draws inspiration from adversarial attacks in deep learning, specifically the principle of using small perturbations to achieve large effects, it is fundamentally a gradient-based control strategy that requires real-time access to system states rather than a machine learning technique.
+We emphasize that our approach represents a conceptual transfer of the adversarial principle rather than establishing direct mathematical analogies between neural networks and oscillator networks.